spzSource/NeuralNetwork.Convolutional.OCR/README.md

 ```

 ### 3. Connection schemes.
-Additionally, you may configure a different schemes of connections between layers in case multi-layer NN.
+Additionally, you can configure different schemes of connections between layers in case multi-layer NN.
 And if you want to connect layers using any specific logic - just create a specific implementation of  IConnectionScheme interface.

 For example, scheme to connect each neurons with each other (fully-connected layers), specified below: